Orphans in Russia

 As of 2011 from the numbers presented from Russia at the UN states that, Russia has over 650,000 children who are registered orphans, 70% of which arrived in the orphanages in the 1990s.
 Of these, 370,000 are in state-run institutions while the others are either in foster care or have been adopted.
 Reports have ranged saying that between 66 and 95% of all of these children are considered social orphans, meaning that one or more of their birth parents are still alive.
+As of 2023 there were 34,000 orphans in Russia according to Deputy Prime Minister of Russia for Social Policy.

 Historical background

 After the collapse of the Soviet Union, there was an increase in the number of orphans.
 In 1995, there was a reported 300,000 children in the orphanage system.
 Although difficult to accurately count, there are an estimated 1 million to 5 million homeless youth.
 The number of orphanages has increased by 100% between 2002 and 2012 to 2,176.
 Some of the reasons for children to end up in the orphanages are domestic abuse, parental substance abuse, having lost their parents, or being found alone on the streets.

 As for those who are social orphans there are various reasons why they end up in orphanages.
 For instance one girl's parents were told when she was born that she wouldn't live long so her parents refused to take her.
 Other children have been abandoned due to reasons such as their disabilities, or their parent's drug or substance problems.